Martyrs' Day (Lebanon): French and British betrayal

 At the same time, collusion was happening across the borders.
 A secret agreement was struck between the governments of the United Kingdom and France where they agreed to subdivide the Arab provinces of the Ottoman Empire (excluding the Arabian peninsula) into areas of future British and French control or influence.
 The agreement came to be known as the infamous Sykes-Picot Agreement that provided for the case of the Triple Entente succeeding in defeating the Ottoman Empire during World War I. The terms were negotiated by the French diplomat François Georges-Picot and British Sir Mark Sykes.
 Nothing in the plan precluded rule through an Arab suzerainty in the areas.

-In a devious scheme in which the French consul had to escape Beirut, which was in Ottoman territory, it is said that the French purposely left behind evidence of the Arab Nationalists' correspondence with the French Consulate for the Turkish authorities to find them.
-The French Consulate burned all diplomatic papers except the specific letters of the Arab Nationalists.
+In a devious scheme in which the French consul had to escape Beirut, which was in Ottoman territory, it is said that the French purposely left behind evidence of the Arab nationalists' correspondence with the French Consulate for the Turkish authorities to find them.
+The French Consulate burned all diplomatic papers except the specific letters of the Arab nationalists.
 The purpose is proclaimed to be the premise of the Sykes-Picot Agreement.
-If the allies won the war, the Arab nationalists would never let them divide their lands and "rule" over them since the promise was to help them gain autonomy.
+If the allies won the war, the Arab nationalists would never let them divide their lands and rule over them since the promise was to help them gain autonomy.

-Execution of Arab nationalists
+Execution of Arab (1916)

-The Turkish authorities found the evidence of the Arab-French correspondence which incriminated the Arab nationalists as "traitors" to the Ottoman Empire.
+The Ottoman authorities found the evidence of the Arab-French correspondence which incriminated the Arab nationalists as "traitors" to the Ottoman Empire.